 PPP Loans over $2 million

 The Application requires that a borrower who, along with affiliates, received aggregate PPP loans over $2 million, check a box alerting the SBA of that status.
 In the most recent guidance issued on May 13, 2020, FAQ 46, the SBA and Department of Treasury provided that organizations that received loans under the $2 million threshold will be deemed as having demonstrated the necessity of the loan, without any further review.
 The SBA has previously stated all loans in excess of $2 million will be subject to review for compliance with the program.
-Read more PPP Loan Good-Faith Certification here.
+Read more about the PPP Loan Good-Faith Certification here.

 This Safe Harbor does not negate the need to substantiate your expenses for loan forgiveness.